-This Bible lesson plan about honoring your father follows our new hassle-free format.
-The basic version makes it easy to teach with very little preparation or outside materials.
+The basic version of this lesson makes it easy to teach with very little preparation or outside materials.
 We’ve also suggested more activities so you can expand the lesson to best fit your ministry setting.

 Bible Reference: Exodus 20:12, The Fifth Commandment